Case study: "Just Do It" - Phil’s COVID-19 Research Story

 Taking part in the RECOVERY-Respiratory Support trial

-Phil Cawkwell, age 38, from Erdington knew only too well what some patients go through when they are hospitalised with COVID-19 because he is a member of the Anaesthetics Team at Good Hope Hospital in Sutton Coldfield.
+Last year, Phil Cawkwell, age 39, from Erdington spoke to us about his participation in the RECOVERY-RS COVID-19 trial.
+He knew only too well what some patients go through when they are hospitalised with COVID-19 because he is a member of the Anaesthetics Team at Good Hope Hospital in Sutton Coldfield.

-Following three weeks spent intubating* patients with the disease during March, he started to feel unwell himself, with a cough and chills in early April.
+Following three weeks spent intubating* patients with the disease during March 2020, he started to feel unwell himself, with a cough and chills in early April.
 Four days after first feeling unwell, he was tested for COVID-19 and was confirmed positive the next day.
 A week after that, he woke up at home, where he lives alone, unable to breathe.
+He says:

-He says: "I felt dizzy and scared and I was gasping for air".
+"I felt dizzy and scared and I was gasping for air."
 An ambulance was called and he was given oxygen by the paramedics.

 "It was truly traumatic - of course I knew I would be a candidate for intubation when I got to hospital and I really didn’t want to be taking up resource in the Intensive Care Unit, so I was only too pleased to agree to take part in the RECOVERY-RS trial, as I knew I would be randomised to one of three different treatments."

-The trial is seeking to identify safe and effective alternatives to treatment using a ventilator.
-Patients can take part in any ward of the hospital, and will be given one of three possible treatments.
+The trial sought to identify safe and effective alternatives to treatment using a ventilator.
+Patients took part in any ward of the hospital, and were given one of three possible treatments.
 These treatments are known as: Continuous Positive Airway Pressure (CPAP), High Nasal Flow Oxygen (HFNO), and oxygen therapy.

 "During the three and a half weeks I was in hospital, due to the PPE situation, I didn’t have that much contact with the research team, except for seeing the doctor every morning, but I am incredibly grateful I was offered the chance to take part in the trial.